Bairminer/Adafruit-PCB-Ruler/README.md

 # PCB for the Adafruit PCB Ruler - Edited by fabl3r

-A ruler based off the Adafruit PCB Ruler, with the components on the rear replaced with ones I frequently use!
+A ruler based off the Adafruit PCB Ruler, with the components on the rear replaced with ones I frequently use, along with my logo and handles!

 ![Ruler](/assets/image2.png)